achowd53/TerminalUno/README.md

   - Current terminal.exe included in root directory
 - Current plans for moving forward:
   - Create a better decision process for CPU moves
-  - Create a GUI for the game using Flutter
-  - Use WebSockets in order to make the game playable with multiple players